 -

-Pros: ease of use, simplicity, reliable
+Pros: easy to clean, ease of use, easy to use

 Best Rice Cooker Under $200